Guide to the Northwest District Neighborhood in Portland, Oregon

 A popular commercial area exists on Northwest 23rd Street (and to a lesser extend on 21st Street) running 10-12 blocks.
 Some of the Portland’s best dining spots are located along these two streets.
 23rd is a browsers paradise with numerous shops ranging from clothing boutiques to book stores.
 West Burnside is solid businesses from auto dealerships (Volvo and Jag) to mini-malls.

-Portland's new streetcar line that began in July 2001, connects the Northwest District with downtown and South Waterfront.
+Portland’s streetcar line connects the Northwest District with downtown and South Waterfront.
 Its route is circulator − a transit service that moves people through the Central City.

 Northwest is an Entertainment Center!
 This is where the “characters” hang out because they come to the Fred Meyer Stadium branch supermarket (the locals called it Freddy’s) and unload their soda cans and bottles (Oregon Bottle Bill) and collect their money.
 Some then shop at Freddy’s.
 I once asked a check-out person at the stadium branch if she ever got bored working at Freddy’s.
 “Yes,” she replied, “when I worked at a Fred Meyer store in the suburbs.”